 Summer camps and summer vacations are just around the corner, and whether you're packing your kids off to sleep-away camp for a few weeks, or you're planning a family trip, here's a list of remedies you'll want to have on hand to deal with common summer mishaps!

-Aconitum napellus: Best used when a cold or cough comes on suddenly, especially after getting a chill.
+Aconitum napellus: Best used when a cold comes on suddenly, especially after getting a chill.
 Also a good remedy for fear and fright, like after a nightmare, especially when sleeping away from home for the first time!
 One to two doses a few hours apart should do the trick.